Messaging Analytics

 KPIs

-The KPI Snapshots correspond to the period defined in the Show Date Range Filter, and they represent totals for that period exclusively.
+The KPI Snapshots correspond to the period defined in the Show Date Range Filter.
+They represent totals for that period exclusively.

-• Outbound Messages: Total number of SMS, Email, Push, WhatsApp, and RCS messages sent from the Platform.
+• Outbound Messages: Total number of SMS, Email, WhatsApp, and RCS messages sent from the Platform.

 • Inbound Messages: Total number of SMS, WhatsApp, and RCS messages received by the Platform.